How to send transactional emails with Gmail and Google Workspace

 - Follow the setup wizard.
 You can opt for the text message method or use an authenticator app like Google’s for Android or Apple devices.

-Generate an application password
+Generate an App Password

 - Similarly to enabling 2-Step Verification, log in to Gmail (if you haven’t already) and click on your avatar in the top right corner.